 Can I see a picture of a private room?

 Our private rooms vary in sizes, amenities and pricing from floor to floor.
-Our C2C team can give you more details, but feel free to take a virtual tour of an example of an HSS Classic Select private room.
+Our C2C team can give you more details.

 What is private duty nursing?

 HSS provides excellent nursing care to its patients.
-Private duty nursing is an additional professional service of one-on-one care, administered by an identifiable health professional or allied health professional, (i.e. a Registered Nurse or a Nurse Aide).
-All private duty personnel arranged by HSS are trained in orthopedic care and have been oriented to the policies, procedures and routines unique to Hospital for Special Surgery.
+Private duty nursing is an additional professional service of one-on-one care, administered by an identifiable health professional or allied health professional, (i.e., a Registered Nurse or a Nurse Aide).
+All private duty personnel arranged by HSS are trained in orthopedic care and have been oriented to the policies, procedures and routines unique to HSS.
 Private nurses/aides are permitted stay with patients in both semi-private and private rooms.
 To arrange for private duty nursing services, please contact ACCESS Private Duty Nursing Services at 212.774.7187.